larahabashy/capstone-report/capstone-report.md

 #### 4.1.1 Data Splitting and Baseline Model

 Before beginning any model training, the data was split into train, validation and test splits of 70%, 15% and 15% respectively.
 Here, we define baseline as a model that only predicts negative and has 62% accuracy.
+This accuracy corresponds to the proportion of negatives in the dataset.
 Our goal for this project was to develop a model that performed better than baseline.

 #### 4.1.2 Image Augmentation